 Pencil in a launch date

-- Plan to launch a pilot version of the product with a few favoured customers, to identify and sort out the inevitable problems before the main launch.
+- Plan to launch a pilot with a few favoured customers, to identify and sort out the inevitable problems before the main launch.
 This also helps you build up your order book before the launch.

 - If you need approvals or certification, book the product tests.
 Ask if the approvals body can also test your prototype to identify any problems early on.